The Walker Brothers: Success in the UK

 When they landed in England, record producer Johnny Franz was keen to sign them up.
-In a short time, Walker and Engel had secured a recording contract with Philips Records, an affiliate of Mercury, and had played several venues around the UK, with Leeds as drummer.
-Along with the group's relocation came a change in image, abandoning matching suits and pompadours in favor of the mop top haircuts and casual attire typical of British pop stars.
-Their first single, "Pretty Girls Everywhere," had little success, but radio stations picked up on the follow-up "Love Her" with Engel's baritone vocals, and it made the Top 20 in the UK Singles Chart in June 1965.
+In a short time, the group had secured a recording contract with Philips Records, an affiliate of Mercury, and had played several venues around the UK.
+Along with the group's relocation came a change in image, abandoning matching suits and pompadours in favour of the mop top haircuts and casual attire typical of British pop stars.
+Their first single, "Pretty Girls Everywhere", had little success, but radio stations picked up on the follow-up "Love Her" with Scott's baritone vocals, and it made the Top 20 in the UK Singles Chart in June 1965.
 The song had originally been recorded by The Everly Brothers and released as the B-side to their single "The Girl Who Sang The Blues" in 1963.

 Philips then recorded and released the group's version of "Make It Easy on Yourself," a Burt Bacharach and Hal David ballad previously recorded by Jerry Butler.
-It was sung by Engel (by now called Scott Walker), arranged by Ivor Raymonde and produced by Johnny Franz, with a full orchestra augmented by session musicians.
+It was sung by Scott, arranged by Ivor Raymonde and produced by Johnny Franz, with a full orchestra augmented by session musicians.
 Session musicians on the record included Alan Parker and Big Jim Sullivan.
 By August 1965, "Make It Easy on Yourself" had entered the UK Top 10, eventually reaching the top of the record chart.
 Later in the year, it also reached No. 16 in the US Billboard Hot 100.
 The track sold 250,000 copies in the UK, and over one million copies globally, achieving gold disc status.